Aimee Boorman

 Aimee Boorman (born Aimee Banghart; March 27, 1973) is an American artistic gymnastics coach.
-She coached 2016 Olympic champion and 2013-2015 world champion Simone Biles.
+She coached 2016 Olympic champion and 2013–2015 world champion Simone Biles.
 She was the USA women's gymnastics team head coach at the 2016 Rio Olympics.
-She currently serves as an assistant coach for the Netherlands' women's gymnastic team.
+Since 2021, she serves as an assistant coach for the Netherlands' women's gymnastic team.
+As of May 2025, she will coach in Stuttgart, Germany for 5 months.

 Early life

 Aimee Boorman was born and raised by a single mother in the Rogers Park area of Chicago.
 She began gymnastics classes with the Chicago Park District at age 6.
 To help earn money at age 13, she started coaching at the Lakeshore Gymnastics Club.
 She attended Lane Technical High School, which had a strong gymnastics program, where she excelled in floor exercises, winning the city championship in that event as a freshman.

 She realized she would not become an Olympic gymnast herself, but she considered continuing in the sport as a coach.
 In college at Northern Illinois University she became a member of the social sorority Delta Phi Epsilon.
 While at first reluctant to continue coaching and pursue a degree, she missed the sport and took a part-time coaching position.
 She graduated with a business degree related to sports management in 1995.
 That same year, when her friend had interviews in Houston, she went along on a whim and lined up interviews for herself.
 She was offered a coaching job.